-CITI also provides three modules for those interested or active in CEnR.
-Those modules can be accessed through the CITI program login page - click here.
+Collaborative Institutional Training Initiative (CITI) also provides modules for those interested or active in community engaged research.
+The modules can be accessed within the CITI program.

-Click on the ‘Courses’ option near the top of the page
+1. Click on the ‘Courses’ option near the top of the page.

-If you have completed the Social and Behavioral Research module, click on the ‘Review Course’ button
+2. Once the Social and Behavioral Research module has been completed, click on the ‘Review Course’ button.

 This module discusses the meaning of the term “community,” the disciplines and social movements that contributed to the development of CEnR, and the principles that guide CEnR.
 It also identifies the differences between a traditional research approach and the CEnR approach.

 - Introduction to Community-Based Participatory Research (CBPR)

 The module discusses the historical context for CBPR’s framework and philosophical foundation, strategies for effectively using CBPR, and the ways a CBPR approach benefits and otherwise impacts communities, as well as academic researchers and their organizations.
 It also identifies the ways CBPR differs from traditional approaches to research.

 - Ethical and Practical Considerations in Community-Engaged Research (CEnR)